Tamga

 Similar tamga-like symbols were sometimes adopted by sedentary peoples adjacent to the Pontic–Caspian steppe both in Eastern Europe and Central Asia.
 Branding of livestock was a common practice across most sedentary populations, as far back as the ancient Egyptians.
+Among the Circassians, most families maintain a tamga to this day, and the customs related to tamga are integrated into Adyghe Khabze.

 It has been speculated that Turkic tamgas represent one of the sources of the Old Turkic script of the 6th–10th centuries, but since the mid-20th century, this hypothesis is widely rejected as being unverifiable.

 Tamgas in the steppe tradition

 Ancient origins

 Tamga of the Bosporan king Tiberius Julius Eupator, crowned by two winged victories.
 The relief dates to the second century.

 Tamgas originate in prehistoric times, but their exact usage and development cannot be continuously traced over time.
 There are, however, symbols represented in rock art that are referred to as tamgas or tamga-like.
 If they serve to record the presence of individuals at a particular place, they may be functionally equivalent to medieval tamgas.

 In the later phases of the Bosporan Kingdom of the Crimea, the ruling dynasty applied personal tamgas, composed of a fragment representing the family and a fragment representing the individual king, apparently in continuation of steppe traditions and in an attempt to consolidate sedentary and nomadic factions within the kingdom.